SheathedBlade/quartz/content/Characters/Arzen Lynos.md

 Despite this, however, Arzen refused to use the new glaive, instead opting to learn the **way of the sword and shield**.
 While we had no comment from the boy himself, [[Saria Pulse|Saria]] tells us it's because Arzen wanted repay the debt he owes to the King for saving him.
 Coincidentally, it is for the very same reason that Saria pursues the path of a lancer vanguard.
 She notes, however, that there may be a time where Arzen's time as a knight would come to an end, and the debt to the King be fulfilled.
 When that time comes, Arzen may return to using the glaive and continue his journey outside the Kingdom.

-Arzen was passed down the remaining remnants of the [[Protean Concepts#The Paragon|Paragon]] through King Varens, and thus was made its Avatar.
+Arzen was passed down the remaining remnants of the [[Empyrean Concepts#The Paragon|Paragon]] through King Varens, and thus was made its Ascendant.
 Its power had manifested such that it bestowed Arzen complete mastery over his body, allowing it to use even the most taxing of magicks.
 Naturally, this power also gives Arzen access to the most powerful defensive magicks.
-Our scholars still do not know why Arzen had developed such blessings from being the Paragon's Avatar, though we can only guess that something from his past triggered this extreme change.
+Our scholars still do not know why Arzen had developed such blessings from being the Paragon's Ascendant, though we can only guess that something from his past triggered this extreme change.

 During his time with the knights, Arzen wears a stripped-down version of the elite knight's armor, opting for more maneuverability and flexibility in combat.
 The elite knight's armor, for reference, is constructed using **caladonic steel** with varying layers of metal plates.
 Despite this, the armor molds to the shape of the wearer.
-Arzen also uses a darkened steel longsword and a darkened steel shield laced with magicks that bear striking similarity with that of the [[Protean Concepts#The Stargazer|Stargazer]].
+Arzen also uses a darkened steel longsword and a darkened steel shield laced with magicks that bear striking similarity with that of the [[Empyrean Concepts#The Stargazer|Stargazer]].
 He mostly uses the magic within to materialize the sword and shield out of nowhere, as if wishing it into existence.
 With both the Paragon's power and our rigorous knight training, Arzen proves a formidable warrior with his offensive and defensive capabilities.

 ### Magical Combat